 In rare cases, undiagnosed food allergies can lead to severe reactions, such as anaphylaxis.
 This can be life-threatening and requires immediate medical intervention.
 A doctor for food allergies can provide the necessary tests to determine the cause of your symptoms and guide you in managing your condition.

 Once diagnosed, treatment for food allergies can help you avoid symptoms and live a healthier life.
-Some common treatments include:
+Some common food allergy treatments include:

 Elimination diets: Removing allergens from your diet to prevent reactions.